 Direction

-You leave the Handwerkerhof through the Frauentor and just cross the street and you are back at the main station.
+You leave the Handwerkerhof through the Frauentor and just cross the road and you are back at the main railway station.